Back to blog

 1. Get a free trial and send a request

-Visit the Oxylabs dashboard and create an account to claim your 1-week free trial for Google Jobs API, which is part of Oxylabs’ SERP Scraper API.
+Visit the Oxylabs dashboard and create an account to claim your 1-week free trial for Oxylabs’ SERP Scraper API (now part of the Web Scraper API solution).
 It’s equipped with proxy servers, Headless Browser, Custom Parser, and other advanced features that’ll help you overcome blocks and fingerprinting.
 See this short guide that shows how to navigate the dashboard and get the free trial.

 Install Python